 Customize the information inside the brackets and you’re already done with page one.

-OF THE [JOB TITLE] POSITION HELD BY [YOUR NAME]
+THE [JOB TITLE] POSITION HELD BY [YOUR NAME]

 Submitted by [your name]